callmevolk/picturesinwords/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 ---
-title: My first post using Novela by Narative
+title: Test blog post for Pictures in Words
-author: Dennis Brotzky
+author: Ljubiša Vuković
-date: 2019-04-30
+date: 2021-05-10
 hero: ./images/hero.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: This is a test post to see whether or not the blog works properly.
+More posts to come soon, stay tuned!
 ---

-My first post using `@narative/gatsby-theme-novela`.
-Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.
+My first post for `@picturesinwords`.
+Pictures in Words is built by [Ljubiša vuković](https://www.instagram.com/ljubisavukov/), and built for the purpose of sharing historically significant photos.

 ## Headers

 # H1

-It is recommended to NOT use H1s as it is reserved for the article heading.
-Any H1 is set as an H2.
+Title size test

 ## H2